 Shapes are a major thing we’ve worked on between the age of two and three, and it’s super fun because almost everything is a shape so you can consistently point out different examples to your kiddo!

 For our Shapes Day at Toddler Camp, I put together several different crafts and activities to help with identifying and learning different shapes.
 I created one simple printable that you can use for several activities which will really come in handy.

 I created one simple shape activity sheet that you can use for several of the activities I share here!
-Fill out the form below and it will be sent right to your inbox to download for free!
+You can download it here!

 Movies + Shows To Watch

 Here are some shape themed movies and shows to watch on Shapes Day:

 - Sesame Street: Shape Hunt (Episode 4821) – Available on HBO

 - Sesame Street: Hooper’s Lockdown (Episode 4620) – Available on HBO